Scales-Nature-Park/start-native-app/README.md

-# START Data
+# Data Entry App
-A MERN based full stack mobile application for START project data entry.
+A MERN based data entry system that consists of a mobile data entry app and an administrator windows app for managing user credentials and data entry features.

+## Contributing
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to join us in the development of this project.

 ## Features
-- User login authentication and signup.
-- Generic data entry form modifiable through a json file [`fields.json`](##fieldsjson-format) where fields can be added or removed without any modifications to the codebase.
+- A Generic data entry form modifiable through the `fields` collection in the mongo database.
-- Image upload with a data entry about a reptile that is displayed every time the entry is shown later through lookup or saved entries on disk.
-- Guest Mode that isn't allowed to submit data to the server but can save to phone disk and access them later on the same device in normal mode for submission.
-- Search functionality based on category and other criteria specified in a json file [`search.json`](##searchjson-format) where fields can be added or removed without any modification to the codebase.
+- A search functionality that allows users to query data entries based on specified criteria.
+- An export functionality that allows users to export single or groups of data entries into a google drive shareable folder with

 ## Components
 ![Project Chart](./assets/images/projectchart.jpg)
-- React-native based front-end user interface, making axios calls to the server on user data entry submissions and searches.
-Check [app readme](./app/README.md) for more information.
+- React-native based mobile & windows desktop interfaces, making http requests to the server on user interactions.
+Check [app readme](./app/README.md) for more information on the mobile app and [admin readme](./admin/README.md) for more information on the admin app.
-- Local Mongo Database storing collections of user login credentials, reptile information and images.
+- Local Mongo Database storing collections of login credentials, submitted & shared data entries, data entry images and data entry fields.
-- Node.js server with express.js endpoints querying the database and responding to the axios calls made by the react-native app.
-Check [server readme](./server/README.md) for more information.
+- Node.js server with express.js endpoints querying the database and responding to the http requests made by the apps.
+Check [server readme](./server/README.md).

 ## Fields.json Format
 `fields.json` is located at [./app/utils/fields.json](./app/utils/fields.json).
 It specifies all the fields which the `Data Entry` screen is dependent on.
 To modify the `fields.json` file a specific format must be followed: